Reese2as/Stowell-COP3330-Assignment4part2/src/main/java/com/example/stowellcop3330assignment4/readme.md

 WELCOME TO REESE STOWELL'S TO-DO LIST VIEWER

-To Add an Item to list input a description, status, and duedate and press the "add" button
+To Add an Item to list input a description, status, and duedate and press the "Add" button

 To Delete an Item click on an Item with your cursor and press the "Delete" Button